CosmOS-Creators/docs/sites/howTo/setupReferenceProject/stmIde/debugging.rst

 Debugging
 =============================

-This page will provide you information about compiling of the reference project in the STM32 Cube IDE.
+This page will provide you with information about compiling of the reference project in the STM32 Cube IDE.

 Prerequisites
 --------------